nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 02 The UNIX Architecture and Command Usage.markdown

 ##

-10. By specifying the section number as an argument to `man` command. as follows:
+10. By specifying the section number as an argument to `man` command as follows:

     - `man -s1 command`